AlexGarcia623/interplay_gas_stars/README.md

 Contains pdf versions of all figures

 ### Figure files

+Generate all Figures:

+- make_all_figs.py -- Make all of the figures at once

+Each individual (in './Figures_py/' directory)

 - appendix_A1.py -- Generate Figure A1
 - appendix_A2.py -- Generate Figure A2